briannededeugd/web-app-from-scratch-2324/README.md

 However, I quickly noticed that a static image seemed a bit boring and wanted to add a small motion.
 I considered adding a wink, making her blink, or having hearts float around her face, but eventually decided on a simple gif: she smiles, stops smiling, and then puckers her lips, on a loop!
 Which you can see in the [live version of the site](https://briannededeugd.github.io/web-app-from-scratch-2324/)

-4. EDIT: LOAD INFO ERROR, USE LIVE SERVER, SHOW DATA The logical next step was to create and load the right data.
+4. The logical next step was to create and load the right data.
 For this, I had made a bunch of containers that were each linked (or would be linked in the future) to the correct element.
 The goal was that if a floating element was at the front of the avatar, its corresponding information(-container) would appear in the front.

 However, having multiple containers for this seemed a bit much, and wasn't all that convenient considering the fact that I was able to dynamically load data - and I would be doing that, anyway, if I fetched my data from a JSON file.